We explain how the process of getting a work permit in Qatar as an expat works, including sponsorships, applications, and costs.

 To get a tourist visa, you will need to pay a fee of QAR 100 and provide proof of a hotel reservation in Qatar or evidence of a relative residing in the state.
 You will also need to provide a copy of your passport.

-Longer tourist visas of up to three months can be available, but you will need to apply at a Qatari embassy in advance.
+Longer tourist visas of up to three months can be available, but you must apply at a Qatari embassy in advance.

 Qatari employment law is very much in favor of the employer rather than the employee.
 This is borne out by the fact you will need to obtain an exit visa if you want to leave Qatar.
 Before leaving the country, you will need the consent of your employer to terminate your work contract.
 An exit permit costs QAR 10.